Essential Element: Campus Gems

 Signature Courses are unique to The University of Texas at Austin and should similarly highlight resources unique to this large research campus.
 The collections, tools, and artifacts at this Research I university can complement and enrich your course while making tangible connections for your students to your course content.

+Need ideas on which gems to incorporate in your class?
 Below are just some of the gems of campus, along with the appropriate contact for setting up an organized visit or individual course experience.
 If you know of a campus gem that should be added here, please contact the First-Year Experience Office.

 Featured Campus Gems